Graduate Student Life Events

-Build your productivity, research, and writing skills at GRADReCon!
+Build your productivity, research, and writing skills at Graduate Research Connections (GRADReCon)!
 Graduate Student Life and University Libraries have partnered with other offices to provide a day of workshops on topics essential to your success in grad school.
-The full schedule is available online now.
+For full details including the schedule, visit GRADReCon.

 Looking for a way to make progress on your dissertation, thesis, or paper?
 Graduate Student Life’s Write-In Day will give you group accountability and a space to write with other Mason graduate students who are also serious about getting writing done.
 Graduate Student Life will provide the space, coffee, meals, and snacks.
 You need to bring your computer, any other necessary materials, and most importantly, your personal commitment to working diligently and productively.

-Registration for the Fall 2016 Write-In Day will begin on Sept.
-28. Registration for the Spring 2017 Write-In Day will begin in late February.
-For more information and online registration, visit http://gradlife.gmu.edu/write-in-day/.
-If you have any questions, contact Julie Choe Kim, Director of Graduate Student Life, at firstname.lastname@example.org or Austin A. Deray, G.A. of Graduate Student Life, at email@example.com.
+Registration for the Fall 2019 Write-In Day will begin in October.
+Registration for the Spring 2020 Write-In Day will begin in March.
+For more information and online registration, visit Grad Life Write-In Day.
+If you have any questions, contact Julie Choe Kim, Director of Graduate Student Life, at firstname.lastname@example.org.

-Join the Graduate and Professional Student Association and Graduate Student Life in celebrating Graduate and Professional Student Appreciation Week 2017!
+Join the Graduate and Professional Student Association and Graduate Student Life in celebrating Graduate and Professional Student Appreciation Week 2020!
 During this week, we honor the contributions of Mason’s 10,000+ graduate and professional students.
-For more information and dates, check out our event page.
+For more information and a detailed schedule, check out our event page closer to the date.